probmods/probmods2/chapters/13-appendix-js-basics.md

 # Building More Complex Programs

-Consider the following complex expression:
+Consider the following complex expression built out of Boolean operators `||` (*or*) and `&&` (*and*):

 ~~~~
 true && (true || false)
 ~~~~

-The above expression has an *operator*---the logical function `&&` ("and")---and *arguments*---`true` and the *subexpression* which is itself an application of `||` ("or").
+This expression has an *operator*---the function `&&`---and *arguments*---`true` on the left and `(true || false)` on the right.
+The latter argument itself is a *subexpression* consisting of a different operator---the function `||`---and different arguments---`true` and `false`.
-When reasoning about the evaluation of a program, it is best to think of evaluating the subexpressions first, then applying the function to the return values of its arguments.
+When reasoning about the evaluation of a program, it is best to think of evaluating the subexpressions first, then substituting their return value into the larger expression.
-In this example `||` is first applied to `true` and `false`, returning true, then `&&` is applied to `true` and the subexpression's return value, again returning true.
+In this example, we first evaluate the expression `true || false`, returning true.
+After we substitute this into the larger expression, we have `true && true`, against returning true.

 As a slightly more complex example, consider: